 Just as a carpenter needs a toolbox to build a house, a poet needs the right tools to craft a memorable poem.
 In week four, we will take a look at incorporating poetic devices such as metaphors, alliteration, assonance, repetition, rhymes, and line breaks in order to strengthen your writing.

 Free verse isn’t the only vehicle to transport your ideas from mind to finished poem.
-In week five, we will experiment with various forms to see which one can take your words and thoughts where they want to go.
+In week five, we will experiment with various poetry forms/structures to see which one can take your words and thoughts where they want to go.
 You might be surprised!

 Week Six—To Submit or NOT Submit Your Work

-Some poems beg to be shared with the world while others are of a more private nature that arrive in order to provide insight for you.
+Some poems beg to be shared with the world, while others are of a more private nature that arrive in order to provide insight for you.
 Which are yours?
-And where can you publish the ones that are ready to go?
+And where can you publish poems that are ready to go?
 In this final week, we will explore these questions.